Yesshows: Reception

 Band opinion of this second live album by Yes was divided, at least up to the 1990s.
 As reported by author David Watkinson, the label did not inform everyone of events.
 Wakeman, who was not in the group at the time of release, said that Squire's mixes were "good but nothing exciting.
 The next thing I know was that somebody gave me a copy".
-While he, Anderson, and Howe did not care for the final release, Moraz, White, and Squire gave it more approval.
+While he, Anderson, and Howe did not care for the final release, White, Squire, and the keyboardist Patrick Moraz gave it more approval.

 Writing for Sounds magazine in late 1980, John Gill recommended, "For Delirium and Ritual alone, I'd buy it".
-The UCLA Daily Bruin perhaps spoke for many fans of the time when it stated, "The inclusion of 'Gates of Delirium' and 'Ritual' are enough to justify the existence of Yesshows" but the review also noted that with Anderson and Wakeman recently exiting the group (and the Buggles merging in), an opportunity was missed to include old high-rated classics.
+The UCLA Daily Bruin stated, "The inclusion of 'Gates of Delirium' and 'Ritual' are enough to justify the existence of Yesshows", but that with Anderson and Wakeman exiting the group (and the Buggles merging in), an opportunity was missed to include old high-rated classics.
 It called the inclusion of "Don't Kill The Whale" a "worthy message, but not a particularly good Yes song".